-Soon the Indians in Washington DC and its neighboring cities will be able to take direct flights to New Delhi since Air India is on an expansion spree between India and the United States.
+Indians in Washington DC and its neighboring cities will be able to take direct flights to New Delhi since Air India is on an expansion spree between India and the United States.
 Air India is all set to expand its wings from the capital city of India to connect with more cities in USA.
-The airline announced the launch of direct flights between the capitals of two countries.
+The airline announced to launch direct flights from Washington (IAD) to New Delhi (DEL) in July 2017.

 “Both Washington DC and New Delhi are major destinations in the US-India air network.
 Currently no airline operates direct flights between these two capital cities.
 There are only connecting flights operated by Etihad Airways, Qatar Airways, United Airlines, British Airways, Air Canada and Asiana Airlines via Abu Dhabi, Doha, London, Toronto and Seoul respectively.
 The launch of direct flights from Washington to Delhi and vice versa will benefit thousands of Indians in the US capital and its surrounding regions,” says the CEO of IndianEagle, a trusted travel partner of Indians in USA.